Jökulsárlón Glacier Lagoon in Iceland: Ultimate Guide

 Across the road from the lagoon, you’ll find Diamond Beach.
 The icebergs follow through the narrow waterways and end up here.
 Visit Diamond Beach and you’ll be wandering along one of Iceland’s most famous black sand beaches.

 The huge white chunks of ice glitter against the contrasting sand – it’s easy to see how the beach gets its name!
-You can visit the beach all year round, although be aware of rogue waves that can occur by the waterline.
+You can visit year round, although be aware of rogue waves that can occur by the waterline.

 woman walking alone through chunks of ice on black sand beach